The One Where They Blew Up the Internet: 'Friends' reunion special generates 7.4 billion social media engagements - 1330 & 95.5 WFIN

 Warner Bros.
 Television

-The Internet was ready for the Friends reunion, which hit HBO Max today.
-The social media analysts at the company Drinkwater have revealed that the hype surrounding the special has generated 7.4 billion engagements — that’s mentions, likes and shares — across social media platforms this week alone.
+The Internet is ready for the Friends reunion, which hits HBO Max tomorrow.
+The social media analysts at the company Talkwalker have revealed that the hype surrounding the special has generated 7.4 billion engagements — that’s mentions, likes and shares — across social media platforms this week alone.

 The company has crunched the numbers, and is reporting that the special has also attracted 2.8 billion specific mentions across various platforms.